-- 2.15 Paragraph 7.3(1)(a) of the CDR Rules provides that an accredited person who is or may become an accredited data recipient is not required to offer a consumer the option of dealing anonymously or pseudonymously if the recipient 'is required or authorised by law or by a court/tribunal order to deal with an identified consumer in relation to particular CDR data'.15 - 2.16 The meaning of 'required or authorised by law or court/tribunal order' is discussed in Chapter B (Key concepts). - 2.17 If the relevant accredited person is 'required' by a law or order to deal only with an identified consumer, it will be necessary for the consumer to provide adequate identification. - 2.18 If the relevant accredited person is 'authorised' by a law or order to deal with an identified consumer, it can require the consumer to identify themselves, but equally will have discretion to allow the consumer to deal with the entity anonymously or pseudonymously.
+- 2.15 CDR Rule 7.3(a) provides that an accredited data recipient is not required to offer a consumer the option of dealing anonymously or pseudonymously if the recipient 'is required or authorised by law or by a court/tribunal order to deal with an identified consumer in relation to particular CDR data'.9 - 2.16 The meaning of 'required or authorised by law or court/tribunal order' is discussed in Chapter B (Key concepts). - 2.17 If an accredited data recipient is 'required' by a law or order to deal only with an identified consumer, it will be necessary for the consumer to provide adequate identification. - 2.18 If an entity is 'authorised' by a law or order to deal with an identified consumer, the entity can require the consumer to identify themselves, but equally will have discretion to allow the consumer to deal with the entity anonymously or pseudonymously.
+The nature of any discretion, and whether it is appropriate to rely upon it, will depend on the terms of the law or order and the nature of the dealing.10 - 2.19 The following are examples of where a law or order may require or authorise an accredited data recipient to deal only with an identified consumer: - discussing or accessing the consumer's banking details with the consumer, such as account information, or - opening a bank account for a consumer, or providing other financial services where legislation requires the consumer to be identified.

-12 See Chapter C (Consent).
+6 See Chapter C (Consent).

-13 See Chapter 5 (Privacy Safeguard 5).
+7 See Chapter 5 (Privacy Safeguard 5).

-14 See Chapter C (Consent).
+8 See Chapter C (Consent).

-15 The exception in paragraph 7.3(1)(a) of the CDR Rules does not apply to an accredited person who is not yet an accredited data recipient of CDR data.
+9 The exception in CDR Rule 7.3(a) does not apply to an accredited person who is not yet an accredited data recipient of CDR data.